Vector35/kaitai/README-developers.md

 Since we load the formats dynamically (to avoid statically executing `from formats import MyFormat` for every single format), we have to set the python module path carefully.
 We add the repository directory to the module path, so that `formats` is an immediate subdirectory and a `importlib.import_module()` call can specify `formats.MyFormat` to set the package.

 See `ksImportClass()` for implementation details.

+## Editable Install

+When developing, I recommend the plugin manager installed version be uninstalled, and a symlink be set up to this source directory.
+See the `install` target in [./Makefile](./Makefile) for details.